abstractqqq/dsds/README.md

 Welcome to DSDS, a data science package that aims to be an improvement over a subset of sklearn's functionality, primarily in the following areas:

 1. Providing practical feature prescreen (immediate detection and removal of useless featuers, data profiling, etc.)
-2. Fast and furious feature selection (significantly faster F-score, MRMR, mutual_info_score, etc.)
+2. Fast and furious feature selection (significantly faster F-score, MRMR, mutual_info_score, etc.), make "data preparation" stage fast and simple, and reduce the amount of code by providing well-established functions.
 3. Cleaner pipeline construction and management (See examples below.)
 4. Compatible with Polars LazyFrames (Yes!
 Pipelines can enjoy the benefits of query optimization too!)
 5. Functional interface and fully typed functions for a better developer experience.
 No mixins, no multiple inheritance.
 No classes.
-No nonsenses.
 6. Even more performance for all of the above with the power of Rust!

 Currently, the package is only built with local ML development in mind.
 I am aware that ML is moving towards more "orchestrated" environments like Kubeflow/Flyte.
 I have not tested or made compatbility considerations for those environments yet, although I don't think things would be drastically different.
+All ML pipeline related utility should be able to fit in a final container along with the model run.
+The orchestration should mostly be about queries and data filtering before the dsds-pipeline.

 DSDS is built around your favorite: [Polars Dataframe](https://github.com/pola-rs/polars)